zX3no/Omnia/README.md

 Java is old, overcomplicated and not very useful.
 The benefits of byte code languages don't seem to be worth it nowadays.
 Especially given V's sub second compile times.

+I've used maven a few times and it seems okay.

 ### C#

 Getting setup with this language is extremely difficult.
 I don't know what I need, visual studio, .NET SDK?